 - Omega-3-fatty acids (fish oil)

-Hormonal treatments may not be as helpful as antidepressants, but some oral contraceptive pills, such as Yasmin, have shown positive results.
+Hormonal treatments may not be as helpful as antidepressants.
+Some birth control pills, such as ones with drosperinone (like Yasmin®) have shown positive results.